-(b) Therefore the Senior Manager Budgets on behalf of the AO must place the budget and other budget- related documentation onto the municipal website so that it is accessible to the public as well as submit within 14 days both printed and electronic formats to the National Treasury, the Provincial Treasury and any other prescribed Organs of State affected by the Budget.
+- Therefore the Senior Manager Budgets on behalf of the AO must place the budget and other budgetrelated documentation onto the municipal website so that it is accessible to the public as well as submit within 14 days both printed and electronic formats to the National Treasury, the Provincial Treasury and any other prescribed Organs of State affected by the Budget.

-(5) Service Delivery and Budget Implementation Plan (SDBIP)
+4.5.
+Service Delivery and Budget Implementation Plan (SDBIP)

-- (a) The Mayor must approve the Service Delivery and Budget Implementation Plan not later than 28 days after the approval of the Budget by Council. - (b) The SDBIP shall include the following components: - (i) Monthly projections of revenue to be collected for each source.
-Monthly projections of expenditure (operating and capital) and revenue for each vote; - (ii) Quarterly projections of service delivery targets and performance indicators for each vote; Ward information for expenditure and service delivery; and - (iii) Detailed capital works plan broken down by ward over three years.
+- (a) The Mayor must approve the Service Delivery and Budget Implementation Plan not later than 28 days after the approval of the Budget by Council. - (b) The SDBIP shall include the following components: - i.
+Monthly projections of revenue to be collected for each source - ii.
+Monthly projections of expenditure (operating and capital) and revenue for each vote - iii.
+Quarterly projections of service delivery targets and performance indicators for each vote iv.
+Ward information for expenditure and service delivery - v.
+Detailed capital works plan broken down by ward over three years

-6. CAPITAL BUDGET
+5. CAPITAL BUDGET